2021 Turin municipal election

 The 2021 Turin municipal election took place in Turin, Italy, on 3 and 4 October 2021, to elect the mayor and the 38 members of the Turin city council.
 Since no mayoral candidate won a majority of votes on the first round, a runoff was held on 17 and 18 October 2021.
-The second round was won by the centre-left coalition candidate Stefano Lo Russo, member of the Democratic Party, who was officially inaugurated as new mayor of Turin on 27 October 2021.
+The second round was won by the centre-left coalition candidate Stefano Lo Russo, member of the Democratic Party, who was officially inaugurated as the new mayor of Turin on 27 October 2021.
 The incumbent mayor of Turin, Chiara Appendino of the Five Star Movement, did not run for re-election.

 Electoral system

 The voting system is used for all mayoral elections in Italy, in the cities with a population higher than 15,000 inhabitants.
 Under this system, voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
 If no candidate receives 50% of votes during the first round, the top two candidates go to a second round after two weeks.
 The winning candidate obtains a majority bonus equal to 60% of seats.
 During the first round, if no candidate gets more than 50% of votes but a coalition of lists gets the majority of 50% of votes or if the mayor is elected in the first round but its coalition gets less than 40% of the valid votes, the majority bonus cannot be assigned to the coalition of the winning mayor candidate.

 The election of the City Council is based on a direct choice for the candidate with a maximum of two preferential votes, each for a different gender, belonging to the same party list: the candidate with the majority of the preferences is elected.
 The number of the seats for each party is determined proportionally, using D'Hondt seat allocation.
 Only coalitions with more than 3% of votes are eligible to get any seats.